-At Dogs Helping Heroes, every stage of our process — from obtaining our dogs to placement with a hero — involves a vast network of support.
-While our goal is to help wounded heroes, our assistance goes well beyond that.
+At Dogs Helping Heroes, every stage of the process — from obtaining our dogs to placement with a hero — involves a vast network of support.
+While our goal is to help wounded heroes, the assistance goes well beyond that.

 We rescue dogs that were found abandoned or neglected, giving them a home and a purpose — basically a new lease on life.
 Inmates at local prisons undertake some of our dogs’ basic training, an arrangement that helps rehabilitate the prisoners by providing important job skills.